doomy/lastfm_db/WARP.md

 - `lib/Env.php` is the core environment object.
 It:
   - is constructed with a `basedir` (e.g. `''`, `'../'`, `'../../'`),
   - scans the `config/` directory for `*.php` files using `Dir::get_files_from_dir_by_extension`,
-  - includes each config file, accumulating settings into the global `$CONFIG` array,
+  - includes each config file, accumulating settings into an internal config array populated from the global `$CONFIG` in each config file,
-  - exposes them via `$env->CONFIG`.
+  - exposes paths and settings via `getBasedir()` and `getConfig()`.
 - Key config files:
   - `config/db.php` — database host, user, password, db name, port, and `DB_CREATE` flag.
   - `config/gatherer.php` — Last.fm group name used by the gatherer.